destinygg/destinypositions/docs/politics.md

 A major gripe that I have with "online socialism" is that it is politically impotent.

 All policies instituted by the government are going to have pros and cons.
 Let's debate these policies and try to find out which one will be the best.
-Once we know that, we can then put pressure on our local politicians and state representatives to try and implement them.
+Once we know that, we can then put pressure on our local politicians and state representatives to try and implement the ones that are politically feasible.

 But most socialists that I talk to have no actual policy positions.
 They live in a fantasy land where all capital is abolished, without a plan for how to get there and without a plan for solving the actual problems that we are facing right now.